GeneralZDS/generalzds.github.io/index.md

 # About Me
 My name is Dongsheng Zhao.
-I'm currently pursuing the M.E. degree with the Image Transmission and Processing Laboratory, Xidian University, Xi'an, China under the supervision of A/Prof.Jie Lei, Prof.Kai Liu and Prof.Yunsong Li
+I'm currently pursuing the M.E. degree with the Image Transmission and Processing Laboratory, Xidian University, Xi'an, China under the supervision of A/Prof. Jie Lei, Prof. Kai Liu and Prof. Yunsong Li.

 # Research Interests
 FPGA, Image Processing, Hardware Acceleration, Deep Learning